bvirk/myArduinoBasics/Libraries/CmdLoop/readme.md

 An arduino solves jobs dealing with reading sensors and controlling attached electronics.
 That involves doing many things at the same time following some time involving logic.

 We use libraries which dependts on interrupt.
-The most simple OS, is to avoid interrupt at the level where we ties things together, and just extend the loop with millis() value dependt branching in code.
+The most simple OS, is avoid interrupt at the level where we ties things together, and just extend the loop with millis() value dependt branching in code.

 In CmdLoop, I made a mechanism with slices that have the responsibility to 'pass the baton on' so that next slice gets thread of execution on next millis() value dependt invocation in main loop.
 The slice can adjust the delay formed by the value millis() compares to in the main loop.
 Slices is an array of function pointers and sceduling goes in ring when each slice calls next() as last statement.

-Seriel communication is part af that loop, but where slices is millis() value dependt invoked, the branching to instruction of recieving charaters of an arriving line is seleced by Serial.available().
+Seriel communication is part af that loop, but where slices is millis() value dependt invoked, the branching to instructions of recieving charaters of an arriving line is seleced by Serial.available().
 You could say that the top main loop is program counter constantly tumbling around millis() value and Serial.available() dependt branching.

 I have the idea that an Arduino application shall be reset robust - in other words - a reset must have a predictet place in the big run.
 It has relevans about the way i have implemented error logging.